harp-lab/slog-lang1/doc/compare.md

 In the above code, we didn't assign the partition for this rule, so in the slog compiler this rule will join non deterministically.
 One possible partition is, join `prr` and `bar` first then join with `foo`.
 This partition will cause an intermediate relation `(join-bar-prr c d x b)` which is the cartesian product of relation `bar` and `prr`, if size of these relation grows, this intermediate relation will become a huge performance overhead.
 Another possible partition is join `foo` and `bar` first, this time the intermediate relation will be `(join-foo-bar a b)` which contain less data then previous join in many cases because it has less columns.
 But the later join order is not always better, if the relation `foo` size is huge and `bar` is very small, this partition maybe cause more intermediate memory cost.

-In one word, a programmer must select the partition of slog rule very carefully with respect to both how intermediate relation looks like and the size of relation.
+Put simply, a programmer must select the partition of slog rule very carefully with respect to both how intermediate relation looks like and the size of relation.
 Since effective automatic clause partition is very hard, slog provides a keyword `--`.
 Programmers can use this to manually specify clause partitions in the following way.

 **slog**
 ```